 Leveling 1 - 600 with Draenor recipes

 First, visit your Inscription trainer at Dalaran, or one of main cities of old Azeroth.
-Just walk up to a guard in a city, you can ask them where the Engineering trainer is located.
+Just walk up to a guard in a city, you can ask them where the Inscription trainer is located.
 You can also find trainers at Ashran if you ask the guards.

 If your character is below level 90, visit my Inscription Leveling Guide for players below level 90.
 This guide is for level 90-110 players.